 Accurate citing and referencing is good academic practice, it enhances the presentation of your work, and can improve your marks.
 The Business School use Harvard Style.
 Citations should be given in the form of the author’s surname and the year in brackets in the text wherever you have used other people’s work.
 Library Services provides tools to help you to layout your citations and references accurately – please see the links above.

 Always check referencing advice given in your programme and module handbooks, and check with your lecturer if you are in any doubt.
 Failing to acknowledge your sources is plagiarism, which is academic misconduct.
-Find out more about academic misconduct.

 Whenever you have used any source to inform your work, you must cite it in your text and add it to a properly-formatted reference list at the end of your work.
 You need to cite all the evidence, ideas, theories, data or direct quotes – or indeed anything else – that you found in someone else’s work.
 Learn more about the basics of referencing.